xander2508/Notes/5. Standard Information/Operating Systems/Windows/Event Log/Querying Logs.md

 ## Interacting with the Windows Event Log

+Use the GUI and XML filtering if possible

 ### wevtutil

 The [wevtutil](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/wevtutil) command line utility can be used to retrieve information about event logs.
 It can also be used to export, archive, and clear logs, among other commands.